MicrosoftDocs/learn/learn-pr/wwl-data-ai/work-form-recognizer/includes/2-what-form-recognizer.md

 You can access Form Recognizer services by using a REST API or client library SDKs to integrate the services into your workflow or application.

+> [!TIP]
->**Tip**: This module's exercise focuses on the Python and .NET SDKs.
+> This module's exercise focuses on the Python and .NET SDKs.
 Microsoft also publishes open-source SDKs for Java and Node.js.
 The underlying REST services can be used by any language.

 Check out the [documentation](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/client-library?tabs=preview%2Cv2-1&pivots=programming-language-rest-api) for quick start guides on all the available SDKs and the REST API.